When people ask him if he is a painter, sculptor, illustrator, designer, writer or mentor, L. Robert Stanfield answers; “Yes!”

 The use of the colors and textures of iconic artists like Vincent Van Gogh might have inspired him, but L. Robert continues to break fresh ground, working with materials that are at once unexpected and yet harmonious within his art.

 During his formal training at the Savannah College of Art and Design in the 1980s, he studied materials and techniques across a wide range of disciplines and then returned to his studio to merge them into what is commonly known as “mixed media” art.
 Developed over the past three decades, his body of work has been described as “autobiographical” and “having a language of its own.”

-“Sea of Dreams” — his current show at the Karis Art Gallery on Hilton Head Island, running through November 2018 — is a multifaceted representation of a layering technique that L. Robert has developed over the course of his career, including wall hangings, paintings, textured pieces, and functional art in the form of tabletops.
-Using blue as his primary color and music as a working inspiration, L. Robert instills a symphonic and oceanic essence in the work.
+His work is a multifaceted representation of a layering technique that L. Robert has developed over the course of his career, including wall hangings, paintings, textured pieces, and functional art in the form of tabletops.
+Often using blue as his primary color and music as a working inspiration, L. Robert instills a symphonic and oceanic essence in the work.

 Art speaks to the viewer as words cannot, in shapes and color.
 In virtually all of his work, L. Robert incorporates his trademark: a sphere, typically red, that symbolizes the self — both the artist and the viewer.